 A quarter of all online sales comes from organic traffic.
-So there is just no way an e-commerce website can afford to ignore search optimization.
-Problem is, online stores are typically large-scale and complicated — so trivial on-page optimization tasks can turn into a never-ending nightmare.
-Moreover, e-commerce SEO is not exactly the same as regular SEO and some additional considerations have to be made.
+So there is just no way an ecommerce website can afford to ignore search optimization.
+Problem is, online stores are typically large-scale and complicated — so trivial on-page optimization tasks can turn into a never-ending nightmare for SEOs and business owners.
+Moreover, ecommerce SEO is not exactly the same as regular SEO and some additional considerations have to be made.

-In this guide, you'll find a set of content and technical issues anyone doing e-commerce SEO will face, and actionable advice on how to solve them.
+In this guide, you'll find a set of content and technical issues anyone doing ecommerce SEO will face, and learn how to solve them.

-In this guide, I will be talking about the things that are unique to e-commerce SEO and product pages in particular.
+In this guide, I will be talking about the things that are unique to ecommerce SEO and product pages in particular.
 I’m excluding most aspects of regular SEO, but they still apply and should be considered in your SEO strategy.
-If you are very new to SEO, I would recommend these guides on technical optimization, creating landing pages, and off-page SEO.
+If you are very new to SEO, I would recommend these guides on technical optimization, creating landing pages, PageSpeed optimization, and off-page SEO.

-When people search for something online, they usually have one of the four types of intent: informational, navigational, commercial, or transactional.
+When people search for anything online, they usually have one of the four types of search intent: informational, navigational, commercial, or transactional.

 With the first two types of intent, people are just looking for information.
 They use keywords like what is bitcoin or weather today or nasa website.
 They might also be looking for information about certain types of products, like how to choose a bike, but they are still a long way from making a purchase.